hyperkarmic/nvim-tmux-dotfiles/vim-notes.md

 :451: to keep quickfix on buffer list - move to other file then close split!!!
 :452: This works for local list too!!!!
 :453: argadd 69 (or whatever) adds to quickfix list to args!!!
+:454 /[[:punct:]] - searches for symbols!!!
+It's POSIX :456 ctrl-p posts telescope clipboard selection!!!
+:457 /o\{2} would match "oo" ie o exactly twice!!!
+:457 e\{3,\} ie 3 eees or more!!!
+:458 /t[ao]t is perfectly acceptable
+:459 /[A-Z] and /[0-9]
+:460 however for both [A-Z0-9]
+:461 in insert/ex mode ctrl+reg pastes in contents of reg :462 the following allows me to add present file to the qf list (in ex mode) call setqflist([],'a',{'items' : [{'filename': 'distinct.js}]}) :463 - the locallist equiv is call setloclist(0,[],'a',{'items':[{'filename':'date.js'}]})
+:464: :$ norm "yp to copy from reg to bottom
+:465 tiling mode in POP os gives you emacs .pdf capabilities!
+:466 :tab split - opens present pane in new tab!!!!
+:467 when using :argdo %w>>6.md - make sure that 6.md is not open on buffer :468 :argdo %norm dd - is the command to clear actually argdo %d works pretty well(ssss)
+:469: argodo 2,$d kills everything on list but top line!!!
+:470 :argo 0put a | update - the command for putting text at the top :471 :argo $put a | update - the command for putting text at the top note |update causes the file to autosave!!!
+472: :%bd - kills all open buffers!!!
+(however arg list buffers are not nuked!!!)
+473: | update as end on :ex commands ensures writing to file!!!
+474: "dd" removes harpoon entries!!!!!
+475: X kills character to the left!
+:476 yi) etc ie yi].... "i" always pertains to the char nearest the ({
+but vi( is the same as vi) for the same reason...and pertains to last char first and last char are often arguments!!!!!
+:477 and I gives similar Capability upwards!!!
+:478 ?foo is perfectly efficacious for jumping upwards.... q? is a list!!!!
+:479 ctrl-w + f opens in buffer link in new window
+:480: ctrl-w + T - turns window into tab!!!
+:481 also...Ctrl-w \_: Maximize the height of the current window.
+Ctrl-w |: Maximize the width of the current window.
+:482 :only closes all windows bar present one.
+:483 :winmd + hjkl rRx etc works in ex-mode!
+:484 gn puts search into vis mode and gN....well guess :484 insert mode + ctrl-o + n jumps to next occuence and stays in insert mode and doing the above with gn, puts you in a nested visual mode with insert!
+:485 "\*p pastes from browser/pdf etc!!!!!